-- (1) Notwithstanding the provisions contained in this By-law or any conditions imposed in the approval of any land development application, the owner shall, at his or her cost and to the satisfaction of the Municipality, survey and register all servitudes required to protect the engineering services provided, constructed and installed as contemplated in Chapter 7. - (2) No Erf/Erven and/or units in a land development area, may be alienated or transferred into the name of a purchaser nor shall a Certificate of Registered Title be registered in the name of the owner, prior to the Municipality certifying to the Registrar of Deeds that: - (a) All engineering services have been designed and constructed or guaranteed to the satisfaction of the Municipality, including maintenance guarantees for services already installed to the satisfaction of the Municipality as may be required; and - (b) all development charges have been paid or an agreement has been entered into to pay the development charges in a manner and before a future date as may be agreed in writing between an applicant or owner and the Municipality; and - (c) all engineering services have been or will be protected to the satisfaction of the Municipality by means of servitudes; and - (d) all conditions of the approval of the land development application have been complied with or that arrangements have been made to the satisfaction of the Municipality for the compliance therewith; and - (e) that the Municipality is in a position to consider a final building plan; - (f) that all the properties contemplated in Section 79 have either been transferred or shall be transferred simultaneously with the first transfer or registration of a newly created property or sectional title scheme; and
+- (1) Notwithstanding the provisions contained in this By-law or any conditions imposed in the approval of any land development application, the owner shall, at his or her cost and to the satisfaction of the Municipality, survey and register all servitudes required to protect the engineering services provided, constructed and installed as contemplated in Chapter 7. - (2) No Erf/Erven and/or units in a land development area, may be alienated or transferred into the name of a purchaser nor shall a Certificate of Registered Title be registered in the name of the owner, prior to the Municipality certifying to the Registrar of Deeds that: - (a) All engineering services have been designed and constructed to the satisfaction of the Municipality, including guarantees for services having been provided to the satisfaction of the Municipality as may be required; and - (b) all engineering services and development charges have been paid; - (c) all engineering services have been or will be protected to the satisfaction of the Municipality by means of servitudes; and - (d) all conditions of the approval of the land development application have been complied with or that arrangements have been made to the satisfaction of the Municipality for the compliance there of within 3 months of having certified to the Registrar in terms of this section that registration may take place; and - (e) that the Municipality is in a position to consider a final building plan; and - (f) that all the properties have either been transferred or shall be transferred simultaneously with the first transfer or registration of a newly created property or sectional title scheme.